mitmedialab/SAR-opal-base/README.md

   screen without specifying exact coordinates.
 Adjust the loaded image's position until no collisions are detected so it does not overlap with other images.
-- Adapt all games to different screen sizes (currently size of images in most games is hard-coded, not scaling - social stories game is the only one that scales properly)
 - Look into ROS .NET for C#.
 Possible replacement for websocket connection?
 - Add demo and story options to config file so you don't have to recompile and redeploy (and/or a start screen that lets you pick whether you want demo